Skip to content

 Here’s a conversation I have frequently with my clients:

-Herrera: How are you doing on backing up your data?
+Herrera: How are you doing backing up your data?

 Client: Perfect!
 I have all types of backups.

 Herrera: Great.
-How often is the data and the integrity of the data truly validated?
+How often do you actually validate the data and its integrity?

 Client: [Silence.]